harshil30401/KelpAssignment/README.md

 Please make sure that you have the "KelpAssignment" package inside a new folder and you open that new folder

-  -"New Folder"  <-- Open This folder in your text editor.
-    -KelpAssignment
-      -Logic.java
-      -Main.java
-      -OptionMenu.java

 Here's the Planning of the Assignment.